The

 Carrie Harper Wiklund

 I work largely behind the scenes at Kellogg Sisters, pushing just as much paper as I do fabric.
+This pause has allowed me to tidy back-office procedures and to make more time for creative pursuits.

 With great pleasure, I “co-created” a few quilts this year, which means the giver or recipient contributes ideas around favorite themes.
 I love the design and color challenges created.
 A “UFO” is an unfinished object in quilting lingo, and this spring I finally finished a queen-sized quilt made of two-inch blocks.
 While I have always loved the precision of patchwork, I’m not a strong quilter, so I’ve been working on small pieces to improve that skill.
-(Clearly, hair containment is very important to me.)

 Always up for trying new things, I made a Shaker-style box (guided by a professional) and stamped flatware (guided by Pinterest).